abo-abo/swiper/README.md

 # Counsel

-`ivy-mode` ensures that any Emacs command using `completiong-read-function` uses ivy for completion.
+`ivy-mode` ensures that any Emacs command using `completing-read-function` uses ivy for completion.

 Counsel takes this further, providing versions of common Emacs commands that are customised to make the best use of ivy.
-For example, `counsel-find-file` has some additional keybidings.
+For example, `counsel-find-file` has some additional keybindings.
 Pressing
 <kbd>DEL</kbd> will move you to the parent directory.

 # Swiper